Fano plane: Collineations

-Bijection between the Fano plane as field with eight elements minus the origin and the projective line over the field with seven elements.
-Symmetries are made explicit.

-Duality in the Fano plane: Each point corresponds to a line and vice versa.

 Dualities

 A bijection between the point set and the line set that preserves incidence is called a duality and a duality of order two is called a polarity.

 Dualities can be viewed in the context of the Heawood graph as color reversing automorphisms.
 An example of a polarity is given by reflection through a vertical line that bisects the Heawood graph representation given on the right.
 The existence of this polarity shows that the Fano plane is self-dual.
 This is also an immediate consequence of the symmetry between points and lines in the definition of the incidence relation in terms of homogeneous coordinates, as detailed in an earlier section.